C-Stein/node-milestones/02-db-driven-applications/exercises/05-express-middleware.md

 The most important difference in HTTP verbs is how data is passed around.
 * In a GET request, data is passed either in the URI (route parameters) or as query-string parameters (like `?name="fred"`).
-* For POST methods, there is a payload or body attached to them.
+* For POST methods, there is a payload or body attached to the request, such as an object containing the email and username of a newly registered user.
 This allows POST requests to send much more information in the request compared to GET requests.
 * The DELETE method generally lacks a body, similar to GET requests.
 * PUT methods have a payload, just like POST.